-Take a stroll through Scarecrow Village, a tiny town in the Japanese countryside where life-sized dolls have replaced a lost community
+Take a stroll through Scarecrow Village, a tiny town in the Japanese countryside where human-sized dolls have replaced a lost community

-As the nation’s birth rate dwindles and young people flee the countryside in search of better opportunities, rural communities are shrinking fast.
+As the nation’s birth rate dwindles and young people flee the countryside in search of better opportunities in the city, rural communities are shrinking fast.

 As these lost villages have an ageing population, social care, mobility and loneliness have become major concerns across modern Japan.